rust-lang/rust/src/doc/guide.md

 Bam!
 We build our project with `cargo build`, and run it with `./target/hello_world`.
-This hasn't bought us a whole lot over our simple use of `rustc`, but think about the future: when our project has more tha one file, we would need to call `rustc` twice, and pass it a bunch of options to tell it to build everything together.
+This hasn't bought us a whole lot over our simple use of `rustc`, but think about the future: when our project has more than one file, we would need to call `rustc` twice, and pass it a bunch of options to tell it to build everything together.
 With Cargo, as our project grows, we can just `cargo build` and it'll work the right way.

 That's it!
 We've successfully built `hello_world` with Cargo.
 Even though our program is simple, it's using all of the real tooling that you'll use for the